SSantosLab/TreasureMap/README.md

 ## Detailed Instructions

 ### Environment set up
 This repository exists on the Fermilab DES cluster.
 Start by ssh-ing to the DES machines.
-Make sure you are in bash shell.
 The following commands will get you to the right place and set up your environment:

 - `cd /data/des41.a/data/desgw_public/TreasureMap`